Metal Lathe training

 - http://www.wewilliams.net/SBLibrary.htm - Complete PDF's of older lathe manuals, all still relavent information.

-These are free MIT videos which are a reasonable introduction to using a lathe.
+However in the mean-time if you are waiting to take the machining workshop, these MIT training videos are a reasonable introduction to the lathe.
 They are part of a 10 video series on machine tools, these are the lathe videos from this series.
 They are about 45 minutes in length each.

 More videos on running a lathe: